 - i.
-Attendance (1pt per meeting): Attendance to discussions is mandatory - ii.
-Discussion participation (1pts each week): You will receive a point for participating in the weekly discussion activities each week.
+Attendance (1pt per meeting): Attendance of discussions is mandatory.
+One unexcused absence is allowed. - ii.
+Discussion Participation (3pts each week): You will receive a point for participating in the weekly discussion activities each week.
 You may receive partial credit if you show up late or do not talk during discussion. - iii.
-Readings and Video Assignments (3pt each): You will have assigned readings or videos (1-2 per week).
-For each reading/video you will answer a pre-assigned question and come prepared to contribute to discussions.
-Assignments may vary week to week, Tas will provide further details. - iv.
+Readings and Video Assignments (Variable credits): You will have assigned readings or videos.
+For each reading/video you will answer a questions and come prepared to contribute to discussions.
+Assignments may vary week to week, TAs will provide further details. - iv.
 Anthropology Methods Assignments (5pts each): These assignments provide fundamental anthropology methodologies.
 These exercises are fun and engaging to relate to the course topics.
 Some may be worked on during lecture or discussion.